 “I’d like to say thanks to Darlington Building Society, Groundwork North East, Healthy New Towns and of course to Darlington Cares, its members and volunteers, whose energy made this happen.”

-To find out more about Darlington Cares, its projects and volunteering opportunities, visit www.darlingtoncares.co.uk.
+To find out more about Darlington Cares, the Big Community Challenge and volunteering opportunities, visit www.darlingtoncares.co.uk.